George Francis Davis

 Sir George Francis Davis (1883 – 1947) was a New Zealand born industrialist.
-He is notable mainly for his association with Davis Gelatine, Cockatoo Island Dockyard, and the Glen Davis Shale Oil Works, in Australia.
+He is notable mainly for his association with Davis Gelatine, Cockatoo Island Dockyard and the Glen Davis Shale Oil Works, in Australia.
 Glen Davis, New South Wales is named after him.

 Early life and family background

-He was born at New Lynn, a suburb of Auckland, on 22 November 1883.
+Davis was born in New Lynn, Auckland, New Zealand on 22 November 1883.
 His parents were Charles George Davis and Lillian Edwedinah, née Ball, and he was their third and youngest son.
 Davis attended King's College, Auckland.
-He left school at fifteen, and went to sea for four years in the sailing ships of John Emery and Co., Boston.
+He left school at 15, and went to sea for four years in the sailing ships of John Emery and Co., Boston.
 He was later to say that he wanted to join the navy, but was not accepted due to his poor hearing.